raven42/dotfiles/.vim/README.md

 ### Folding Shortcuts
 ```
 <Leader>zw   - Set [SEARCH] pattern to word under cursor and toggle search fold method
-<Leader>zs   - Toggle [SEARCH] fold method to fold based on the current search pattern
+<Leader>zs   - Toggle [SEARCH] fold method to fold based on the current search pattern which matches the current search pattern
+<Leader>zis  - Toggle [INVERT-SEARCH] fold method to fold based on the current search pattern which matches anything except the current search pattern
 <Leader>zl   - Toggle [LOG-LEVEL] fold method.
 Sets fold levels for `[VERBOSE]` / `[DEBUG]` / etc. Default fold level is `[WARN]` and higher
 <Leader>zg   - Activate the [GIT] method to fold all text around the current changes in the open file
 <Leader>zy   - Toggle [SYNTAX] fold method.
 Useful for showing only function names or other block level folds.
 Better folding for matching blocks than indent.